-Aristotle, says Edith Hall, is “quite simply the most important intellectual who ever lived.”
-Here the author and classicist selects five key Aristotle books to further your understanding of the great philosopher’s life and work.
+Aristotle was the most important intellectual who ever lived, argues author and classicist Edith Hall, making significant contributions to ethics, science and a variety of other disciplines.
+Here, she selects five books to further your understanding of the great philosopher’s life and work.

 Interested in philosophy?
 Drama?
 History?
 Within a year you too could be reading seminal texts in their original language.
 Academic Paul McMullen recommends the best books for learning ancient Greek.